myon-bioinformatics/HelpYouBuildServer/README.md

 #### ②Standard Output Example in the side of Server
 > Server is started at http://localhost:3020
 >
-> Accepted Control message about Text and Number: ニコニコ, Number: 2525.
+> Accepted Control message, Text: ニコニコ, Number: 2525.
 >
 > 127.0.0.1 - - [08/Jun/2023 04:31:33] "POST /admin HTTP/1.1" 200
 >